All Types of Mattresses Explained

 Gel foams are heavier than memory foam, thus, harder to lift or move.
-You will need assistance when transferring this mattress from one point in your room to the other.
+You will need assistance when transferring this mattress from one point in your room to another.

 2. Latex Mattress

 Latex is a high-quality natural material used in creating mattresses.
 It comes from the sap of a rubber plant, giving it a springy feel.
-Being pioneered by Dunlopillo, latex mattresses became revolutionary, enhancing the sleep quality of many mattress users.
+After being pioneered by Dunlopillo, latex mattresses became revolutionary, enhancing the sleep quality of many mattress users.

-Latex foams are also highly in demand because of the premium bouncy comfort and the resilient pressure relief they offer.
-A latex mattress can be a natural latex or a combination of natural latex and other materials to provide a supportive and versatile sleep base.
-It can also be an all foam mattress or a combination of latex foam and innerspring.
+Latex foams are also highly in demand because of their premium bouncy comfort and the resilient pressure relief they offer.
+A latex mattress can be made of natural latex or a combination of natural latex and other materials to provide a supportive and versatile sleep base.
+It can also be an all-foam mattress or a combination of latex foam and innerspring.
 Latex is considered more eco-friendly than other bed types.

-Latex foam offers a medium firm bouncy feel when you settle in, giving you a sleeping "on" a bed feel.
+Latex foam offers a medium-firm, bouncy feel when you settle in, giving you a "sleeping on" bed feel.

 Types of Latex

 Dunlop latex is an all-natural product manufactured with the old method of baking latex material within a mould to create a firm and dense foam.
 This is called the Dunlop process.
-This provides a medium firm to a firmer base for stomach sleepers and back sleepers who deal with back pain.
+This provides a medium-firm to firmer base for stomach sleepers and back sleepers who deal with back pain.

-Compared to Dunlop, Talalay is a newer process of manufacturing mattresses that involves added steps before baking the materials.
+Compared to Dunlop, Talalay is a newer process of manufacturing mattresses that involves additional steps before baking the materials.
 The extra steps include freezing and injecting air into the foam to produce a luxurious, softer mattress that side sleepers love.
-Beds made through the Talalay process provide the right medium firmness than Dunlop and are more expensive.
+Beds made through the Talalay process provide the same medium firmness as Dunlop beds but are more expensive.